-The debate about the appropriate relationship between the police and the government in a liberal democracy centres on the tension between the value placed in a independently operating police force (which would be seen as an original source of action, responsible only to the law and good conscience for its actions) and the value in having police forces accountable to a representative governing body (which could set policy, and monitor - potentially even control - the actions of the police).
-The value in an independent police force is found in both (a) the freedom from unwarranted political interference this promises, a freedom which promotes the even application of the law to all, including those in the government, as well as in (b) the efficiency in promoting public safety and stability such a self-contained institutional structure can potentially deliver.
-The value in political oversight, on the other hand, is found in both (a) the protection this provides from 'rogue' police elements and (b) the fact that the police do constitute an arm of the state, necessarily accountable to the public (and the body which is charged with both ensuring that the interests of the public are being met, and that state institutions are constantly and consistently directed by the public's interests).
+The debate about the appropriate relationship between the police and the government in a liberal democracy centres on the tension between the value placed in an independently operating police force (which would be seen as an original source of action, responsible only to the law and good conscience for its actions) and the value in having police forces accountable to a representative governing body (which could set policy, and monitor - potentially even control - the actions of the police).

+The value in an independent police force is grounded in the freedom from unwarranted political interference this promises.
+This freedom, one could argue, is essential to the rule of law, as it both (i) allows for police discretion in relation to police operations and (ii) opens the door to the possibility of the police applying the rule of law to those who might otherwise seem to be their political superiors2.
+The value in police accountability is grounded in recognition of the role police play in liberal democracies, recognition which demands that the police be both (a) directed by the public good, and (b) overseen in its efforts to promote that good.
+Political direction is essential, for the police function as an arm of the state, necessarily accountable to the public (and the governing body charged with both ensuring that the interests of the public are being met, and that state institutions are constantly and consistently directed by the public's interests).
+Forms of oversight are essential in providing protection from 'rogue' police elements and in fostering democratic notions of accountability.

 The notion of a fully independent police force is antithetical to that of a police controlled and directed by political forces, and so some synthesis is demanded - some arrangement within which a reasonable measure of police independence is preserved in the face of the need for the police to be publically accountable.
-The debate is about how to arrive at such an arrangement.
+One fundamental debate about police independence is about how to arrive at such an arrangement.

+1 Professor of Law, Osgoode Hall Law School, York University.
+Opinions expressed are those of the author and do not necessarily reflect those of the Ipperwash Inquiry or the Commissioner

+$^{^2}$ On a practical or functional level one could also suggest that an independently operating police - being a self-contained institutional structure - can be much more efficient in promoting public safety and stability.

 This paper problematizes this debate by placing it in the context of disputes involving Aboriginal peoples in Canada.
 The discussion passes through three stages.
 The first sets out how one could attempt to conceptualize Aboriginal peoples and their situations in Canada in such a manner that the debate could proceed essentially unhindered by troublesome contextual matters.
-The second two stages progressively critique the parameters within which the debate commonly transpires, first by introducing the unique position of Aboriginal peoples within currently unfolding domestic jurisprudence, the second by questioning certain key assumptions that underlie this jurisprudence.
+The second two stages progressively critique the parameters within which the debate commonly transpires, first by introducing the unique position of Aboriginal peoples currently unfolding within domestic jurisprudence, the second by questioning certain key assumptions that underlie this jurisprudence.